How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 Certificate expired

-Retention certificate left to expire without renewal before the transfer.
+Retention certificate left to expire without renewal.

 7. FAQs for AuctionMyPlate buyers and sellers